Falls Prevention Home Safety Checks

 The Olmsted County Falls Prevention Coalition offers a complete home safety visit to assess fall risks in the home.

 Trained volunteers schedule a time to meet with you in your home to complete a safety visit.
-They provide you with recommendations and resources to increase safety, reduce falls, and extend independent living.
+We provide you with recommendations and resources to increase safety, reduce falls, and extend independent living.

 This is a free service for residents of Olmsted County.